nuxt/framework/docs/content/3.api/1.composables/use-nuxt-app.md

 </script>
 ```

-`useNuxtApp` will expose the following properties that you can use to extend and customize your app and share state, data and variables.
+`useNuxtApp` exposes the following properties that you can use to extend and customize your app and share state, data and variables.

 ## globalName